 Our “Learn, Grow, Eat & Go!”
-(LGEG) program in Guatemala works to promote food security and reduce bullying in rural schools.
+(LGEG) program in Guatemala was aimed at promoting food security and reduce violent behaviors in schools.
 Partnering with AgriLife Extension’s Junior Master Gardener program and the A&M Garden Club, the Conflict and Development Foundation (CDF) encourages teamwork and inclusion through gardening and physical activities.

 Kids learn about the importance of using exercise to relieve stress.
 Guatemala

 The objective of this program is to work with kids to promote gender inclusion and discuss how to identify and cope with violent behaviors such as bullying by discussing such issues with teachers and parents.
 The program combines academic achievement, gardening, nutrient-dense food experiences, physical activity, and school & family engagement.
 During our initial workshops in Guatemala, kids learned through fun and interactive games and activities about parts of the plant, floral design, recycling, how to prepare healthy recipes using fruits and vegetables, how to establish a school garden, and the importance of being active and using exercise to relieve stress that might otherwise lead to violent behavior.

 Over 350 kids and 25 adult volunteers participated in our 2017 Pilot Program in Guatemala.
 “Learn, Grow, Eat & Go!” activities included:

 - An LGEG gardening and nutrition workshop for 275 elementary school kids and their teachers, focusing on establishing a vegetable garden; exercises and garden yoga to relieve stress; parts of the plant; fresh food tastings/demonstrations.